 From napping and dreaming, to cheeky alcohol night-caps and how much sleep we actually need, we address common sleep myths with facts to help you get the sleep you deserve.
 And if you want a guaranteed way to get some quality shut-eye, check out our guides to the best mattresses and best pillows.
 But, for now, let’s sort sleep fact from sleep fiction…

 The amount of sleep we need is as individual as we are, and so eight hours may be too much for some, but too little for others.
 The CDC recommends adults aged 18–60 need at least seven hours sleep a night, while people aged 61–64 need seven to nine hours, and those aged 65 and older need around seven or eight.
+If you're sick, you may need to sleep for longer (read our expert-led feature on how to sleep with a cold with tips from a sleep doctor and MD).

 While it's not recommended that any adult gets fewer than five hours sleep per night (or more than nine or 10 hours), assess what you need to wake feeling refreshed the next day.
 In an ideal world, we would wake naturally at the correct time without an alarm.
 Trying shifting your bedtime around until you find a time that works (read more in our feature on how to sleep better).